LiorZ/hdac8_thesis/thesis.rst

 	We used 2 statistical tests - Kolmogorov Smirnov and Spearman's non parametric correlation, to evaluate the ability of parameter set of a simulation to differentiate between binders and non-binders.
 	Simulation 18(a) that threaded each sequence on the original peptide found in 2v5w has a p-value of :raw-math:`$ 2.78 \times 10^{-8} $` with a cutoff of 0.35, using the interface scoring scheme - much more significant than the other scoring schemes.
 However, in terms of correlation, Simulations 14(a) and 16(a) achieved the best correlation with experimental activity on the training set, 0.0005, 0.0002 respectively, using the interface scoring scheme.

 ..
+ORA: these results should be included in the table.
+You can put the best set of parameters in bold. ]

+..
 (DONE) ORA: above you move to peptide score while before you used IF score.
 You should relate to this and explain.
 ..
 (DONE) ORA: also, why is the cutoff now 0.44 and not 0.34???

 ..
 LIOR: I drew this plot for each scoring scheme and for each simulation.
-Not all simulations got the 0.34 as the optimal seperator activity level ...
+Not all simulations got the 0.34 as the optimal separator activity level ...
 ..
-(DONE) ORA: below you can add a heading: "scoring of peptides" ..
+ORA: ok, so add this in the table as another column; and explain in the text.
+You may also mention in the figure above that the optimal threshold value may differ among different parameter combinations].

+..
+ORA: why clustering?
+This comes "out of the blue" - why didn't you report on this in the previous part on the 10 initial sequences?]

-	We clustered [26]_ the decoy structures from each simulation based on their RMSD, and averaged the top 3 ranking decoys in the largest cluster according to the different scoring schemes. (see section `Training set simulations and their performance`_ in the supplementary material) In contrast to previous findings in earlier studies [7]_ , [8]_, we found that clustering improves the differentiation between binders and non binders by several orders of magnitude.
+	We clustered [26]_ the decoy structures from each simulation based on their RMSD, and averaged the top 3 ranking decoys in the largest cluster according to the different scoring schemes (see section `Training set simulations and their performance`_ in the supplementary material).
+In contrast to previous findings in earlier studies [7]_ , [8]_, we found that clustering improves the differentiation between binders and non binders by several orders of magnitude.
 For example, Simulation #18(a) (in which we threaded the peptide onto the existing backbone conformation, using the interface scoring scheme) demonstrated the best performance with the interface scoring scheme and a KS p-value of 1.4×10\ :sup:`-9` and a cutoff of 0.35 which is two orders of magnitudes increment from the lowest p-values that we obtained without clustering.
 Another notable candidate was Simulation #14(a) (in which the CH atom of the lysine sidechain was used as anchor), it showed a p-value of 4.48×10\ :sup:`-7` using activity level of 0.34 as a cutoff.

 ..
 (DONE) ORA: Instead of "for example" You need a table with results here (or in the supmat), and then you can summarize your conclusions.
 ..
 LIOR: Added a reference to the relevant section in the supplementary material

+	Interestingly, we saw that the level of activity of around ~ 0.34  recurrs as a cutoff for a number of well performing parameter sets that achieved low p-values after clustering under different scoring schemes.
+For example, simulation #16(a), the set of parameters that was one of the best performing in the first initial calibration phase, using the interface scoring scheme, achieved a p-value of 2.64×10\ :sup:`-6` - three orders of magnitudes improvement comparing to its performance without clustering.

 ..
-(DONE) ORA: cutoff of 0 activity level? rephrase better

-	Interestingly, we saw that the level of activity of around ~ 0.34  reccurr as a cutoff for a number of well performing parameter sets that achieved low p-values after clustering under different scoring schemes.
-For example, simulation #16(a) that has the parameter set that was one of the best performing in the first initial calibration phase with the interface scoring scheme achieved a p-value of 2.64×10\ :sup:`-6` - three orders of magnitudes improvement comparing to its performance without clustering.
+ORA: confusing: in the above paragraph you mix two parameters together.
+You should talk about the threshold 0.34 that is often the optimal value for distinction; then you could talk about clustering for different measures]

 	The `Training set simulations and their performance`_ section in the supplementary materual concentrates a summary of all simulations with and without a clustering step, including the statistical evaluation of their performance.

+..
+ORA: you may have a final summary table - good  idea.
+But this does not come instead of a concise table here with the main important results.]

 	To visualize the comparison of our ability to distinguish binders from non binders with and without clustering, we plotted *score vs. activity* plots for all simulations and for all scoring schemes.
 They are available in the `Supplementary Material`_ - `Training set analysis`_

+..
+ORA: plot one or a few examples of the best performing cases here in the results section, then refer to a full description in the appendix.
+My main comment for this whole section is that you need to "digest" your data and decide what tables to include here, in addition to the full data at the end].

 	From the results above we were able to derive a modeling scheme that could serve us in our future predictions for additional substrates - the scheme we used in simulation #18(a) together with a clustering step achieved best AUC together with the 0.34 cutoff we obtained. (see Figure :ref:`roc`).
 This modeling scheme used the existing peptide found in the crystal structure of *2v5w* as a starting structure for the simulation.

+..
+ORA: Describe ALL parameter details of this scheme, as you are going to use it now as the default scheme.
+This includes what scoring function, etc. In short all the details].

 Comparison to a minimization only based classifier ...................................................